Fios-Quest/YouTube-Scripts/src/space/newtype.md

 different rules.

-In this example we're using my "good enough, no false negatives" approach, but another engineer might write a different validator, perhaps following emailregex.com which catches more bad emails but has a small chance of flagging a false negative.
+In this example we're using my "good enough, no false negatives" approach, but another engineer might write a different validator

+Perhaps they come up with a regex which catches more bad emails but has a small chance of flagging a false negative.

 Then we have two models of what an email should be inside our software, and they no longer agree with each other.